rtcz/varlock/README.md

 It is possible, that also other (meta-)data in the BAM files are able to reveal the introduced change and the algorithm should be adjusted to include them.

 ## Conclusion

+We developed methods for reversible and irreversible removal of personal sequence variation from nucleotide sequences.
+Methods are demonstrated on reads obtained from the NGS sequencing, but may be easily adapted for any other sequence retrieval method, such as Third-generation sequencing.

+Anonymizer irreversibly replaces personal genomic identifiers with a corresponding sequence of the reference genome.
+The two-mapping process ensures consistency of mapping locations after depersonalisation.

 Varlock is a tool suitable for storing BAM files in a depersonalized form with the option to restore their original content.
 The authority managing BAM files can distribute access to specific genomic regions of original BAM file among users, while other parts of the original BAM file stay inaccessible.
 Now, only the sequence is depersonalized, however, we intend to extend this concept in the future to other BAM file format fields such as CIGAR string, base quality, and optional fields of the alignment section.